ChromaPIE/CHILLIN/README.md

 ## Current issues
 The following are some known issues.
 Don't report unless you've figured out what is the cause.
 - Crash at very small chance, might be caused by Model Gap Fix.
-I've already replaced the mod with its alt Item Model Fix, hopefully it's no longer happening.
+I've already replaced the mod with its alt Item Model Fix and the crash seems to be expelled for good.
 - The chain model for the lanterns to cling to surfaces became invisible at some point when a certain mod was included.
 I can't remember when it happened, I do not know which mod is to be blamed, I have zero idea why.
 I'm trying my best not to look straight at them cuz they look so fudging goofy.
 - [This god damn issue](https://github.com/xiaocihua/stack-to-nearby-chests/issues/11).
 The temp solution was taken: disabling the buttons and turn to hotkeys for Stack To Nearby Chest to function.
+- Sound played on breaking leave blocks/grass is too quiet/broken.

 ## For fellas from China
 - I stream on [Bilibili](http://live.bilibili.com/354585), not Twitch cuz it costs my entire bank account for a streaming-friendly proxy service.
 If there's no modpack that I like to mess around with I stream CHILLIN.
 I like chatting with chat but I'm no influencer, no one watches me streaming, so I don't talk much to a blank chat, so it might make you feel sleepy right away.